SRGTxTwinkie/Dice-Roller/README.md

 I hope you enjoy, updated whenever I get time or someone has a good idea

-I dont know how to fuckin use github lol
+I dont know how to use github lol